mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 ## (c) Code of Conduct File

 ## (d) Contributing File
-If you anticipate accepting contributions from the open source community, then you must include a link to [Splunk's HTML CLA] (https://www.splunk.com/en_us/form/contributions.html).
-See the [CONTRIBUTING File] (https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/CONTRIBUTING.md) for reference.
+If you anticipate accepting contributions from the open source community, then you must include a link to [Splunk's HTML CLA](https://www.splunk.com/en_us/form/contributions.html).
+See the [CONTRIBUTING File](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/CONTRIBUTING.md) for reference.

 ### Test